Eggs vs. Egg Whites: Which One Is Healthier?

 ● All of an egg’s healthy fats: 94 milligrams.

 ● All of an egg’s carotenoids: 21 micrograms.

 That’s a ton of nutrition for only 55 calories that gets left behind when you only eat the whites.

-Eggs Whites Contain Most of the Protein
+Egg White Contain Most of the Protein

-It’s true.
-Egg whites are nearly fat-free, containing only one percent of an egg’s fat.
+While egg yolks contain most of the fat, you may be wondering about the egg whites or if egg whites have cholesterol.
+Well, egg whites are nearly fat-free, containing only one percent of an egg’s fat.
 Egg whites are also cholesterol-free, low-calorie and contain the greatest percentage of an egg’s protein or 57 percent.

 So, for 17 calories, egg whites do offer some nutrition and lots of protein.
 It’s probably a better idea to eat more egg whites than whole eggs in larger quantities if you are concerned with weight management or cholesterol control.
 However, also consider that if you fry your egg whites in butter, you are adding extra calories and cholesterol — and defeating the purpose of consuming a cholesterol-free, saturated fat-free food.

 Eat the Whole Egg for the Most Nutrition

 So, which part of the egg is best?
 We recommend eating both.